Seattle businesses, government leaders set aside differences to team up on coronavirus response

 As Washington Gov. Jay Inslee considers mandating social-distancing measures, which could be announced as soon as Wednesday, he has also kept the business community apprised.
 On Tuesday, the Association of Washington Businesses hosted a call with Inslee and several state agency leaders, including those from the Washington National Guard, the state’s Emergency Management Division, the Department of Health and the Superintendent of Public Instruction.

-Shannon Anderson, director of talent at venture capital firm Madrona Venture Group (whose managing director Tom Alberg is a Challenge Seattle member), said the coordinated action among the area’s large employers and public-health officials has been a model for other businesses, giving them “confidence about the right direction to go.”
+Shannon Anderson, director of talent at venture capital firm Madrona Venture Group, which is a Challenge Seattle member, said the coordinated action among the area’s large employers and public-health officials has been a model for other businesses, giving them “confidence about the right direction to go.”

 Madrona has brought together leaders of its more than 80 portfolio companies for regular morning phone meetings to share information on their responses, Anderson said.